slual/Spatial-Economic-Project/README.md

 - commuting costs between locations
 - individual-specific preferences

-Because individuals differ in their preferences, commuting patterns are determined probabilistically rather than deterministically.
+Because individuals differ in their preferences, commuting patterns are determined by probabilities.